San Juan de los Morros

-San Juan de Los Morros ([saŋ ˈxwan de los ˈmoros]) is the capital of the Guárico State in Venezuela.
-It is several miles almost the gateway to the Central Plains however without turning into simple itself.
-Having a complete specific geography in which brilliant mountains prevail, the capital's population is 120,111, kept from the 2011 census, being the second most populated town withinside Guárico State, after Calabozo, and is the primary in populace density.
+San Juan de los Morros ([saŋ ˈxwan de los ˈmoros]) is the capital city of Guárico State, located in Venezuela.
+The city is commonly referred to as the "Gateway to the Central Plains" (Puerta a Los Llanos Centrales).
+Having a geography in which majestic mountains prevail, the capital city's population is 120,111, (taken from the 2011 census), being the second most populated city in Guárico State, after Calabozo, and is the state's first in population density.

-It is one of the foremost towns of the Guárico State, at the side of Calabozo, Valle de los Angeles Pascua and Zaraza.
-Among the primary symbols of the town are the Monument to the Flag, the Arístides Rojas or Los Morros de San Juan herbal monument, the Monument to San Juan Bautista, El Platillón hill, the monument to the primary Beata Guariqueña, Madre Candelaria de San José, La Villa Olímpica and the thermal baths, that have brilliant visitor significance in the town because of the medicinal homes of its sulphurous waters that is because of the excessive content material of sulphate that its waters possess.
-Such is its effectiveness and from such faraway times, that once Antonio Guzmán Blanco become President of Venezuela, he constructed the primary dual carriageway to the town, which will get entry to this restoration supply that his own circle of relative physician had recommended.
+It was one of the first cities founded in Guárico State, along with Calabozo, Valle de la Pascua, and Zaraza.
+Among the primary landmarks of the city are the Monument to the Flag, the mountain range Arístides Rojas (known as Morros de San Juan), the Monument to San Juan Bautista, El Platillón hill, the monument to the Beata Guariqueña, Madre Candelaria de San José, La Villa Olímpica, and the thermal waters (baños termales), which have great significance in the city due to the medicinal properties of its sulphuric waters (that is, because of the amount of sulphur that its waters possess): such is its effectiveness and fame, that from ancient times, once he became President of Venezuela, Antonio Guzmán Blanco, constructed the first highway to the city, which grants entry to this restoration supply that his own circle of relative physician had recommended.

 San Juan de los Morros has a weather of 24 to 32 °C and its remedy is ruled via way of means of mountains, which evaluation with the plains of the relaxation of the state.